+(A) General.

-- (A) General.
-Turns shall be judged in two ways: - (1) Perfect Turn.
+- (1) Perfect Turn.
 If the skier remains in BSP (or in the air for a wake trick) throughout the turn and thereafter holds BSP for recognition, he shall be credited with full points. - (2) Imperfect Turn.
 If the skier loses BSP and contacts the water before recognition of the trick but successfully completes it and regains BSP, the trick will be paid with a penalty of 100 points.
-Failure to recover within the pass disallows the trick. - (3) The reverse of a turn trick shall be in the opposite direction of rotation. - (4) Any variety of 180-degree or 540-degree turn is allowed between 180-degree or 540-degree basic and reverse turns. - (5) In tick-tock turns, it's not necessary for the handle to be taken in both hands, and the completeness of rotation shall be judged on the position of the feet alone.
-He shall however demonstrate the ability to hold the forward and backward positions at will. - (6) In a multiple turn any interruption in the continuous turning movement shall terminate the trick at that point and it shall score zero.
-A variation in the speed of rotation shall not constitute an interruption of the turn. - (7) No more than eight one-foot and eight two-foot multiple turns shall be scored in any round. - (8) No more than four step-over multiple turns shall be scored in any round.

-- (B) Rotation of Consecutive Surface Turn Tricks.
+Failure to recover within the pass disallows the trick. - (3) The reverse of a turn trick shall be in the opposite direction of rotation.

+- (4) Any variety of 180-degree or 540-degree turn is allowed between 180-degree or 540degree basic and reverse turns. - (5) The completeness of all surface, wake, and wake to wake turns shall be judged with the skier touching the handle with both hands and the feet (foot) having arrived at the desired ending position whilst displaying the appropriate BSP. - (6) In a multiple turn any interruption in the continuous turning movement shall terminate the trick at that point and it shall score zero.
+A variation in the speed of rotation shall not constitute an interruption of the turn. - (7) No more than eight one-foot and eight twofoot multiple turns shall be scored in any round. - (8) No more than four step-over multiple turns shall be scored in any round. - (9) All two-foot turns shall start and end on 2 feet and all one-foot turns shall start and end on one foot. - (B) Rotation of Consecutive Surface Turn Tricks.
 This rotation rule applies only to uninterrupted sequences of like turns.
-This requirement does not apply: - (1) When a one-foot surface turn follows a two-foot surface turn or vice versa, or when the skier sets his foot down and raises it again for a further one-foot turn. - (2) To wake turns, or wake-to-wake turn tricks. - (3) At the conclusion of a one-foot turn trick, a skier is permitted to commence another one-foot turn trick in the opposite direction without first returning to the two-foot BSP.
-However, the skier shall pause for BSP recognition. - (4) When a two-foot or a one-foot surface turn trick immediately follows another of the same kind, the rotation shall be in the opposite direction, except for the reverse 540 and 180 turns, which can be in the same rotation as the positional turn. - (5) If the skier makes consecutive two-foot or one-foot turns in the same direction with no other trick in between, they shall be treated as a failed multiple turn and neither shall be credited. - (6) When attempting a one-foot turn, the skier must show one-foot BSP prior to commencing any turning motion.
+This requirement does not apply: - (1) When a one-foot surface turn follows a twofoot surface turn or vice versa, or when the skier sets his foot down and raises it again for a further one-foot turn. - (2) To wake turns, or wake-to-wake turn tricks. - (3) At the conclusion of a one-foot turn trick, a skier is permitted to commence another onefoot turn trick in the opposite direction without first returning to the two-foot BSP. - (4) When a two-foot or a one-foot surface turn trick immediately follows another of the same kind, the rotation shall be in the opposite direction, except for the reverse 540 and 180 turns, which can be in the same rotation as the positional turn.

+- (5) If the skier makes consecutive two-foot or one-foot turns in the same direction with no other trick in between, they shall be treated as a failed multiple turn and neither shall be credited. - (6) When attempting a one-foot turn, the skier must show one-foot BSP prior to commencing any turning motion.